redsymbol/amitools/README.md

  - create_date        When it was created (human-readable)
  - create_timestamp   When it was created (seconds since epoch)

+(create_date and create_timestamp encode the same information, just represented in two differently convenient formats.)

 ### Auto-Naming

 If you are generating images with any frequency, you have probably been annoyed by the requirement to supply a unique name for each image you create.
-Once you get to the point where you are creating several images per week, or even per day, some people find it easier to simply keep track of the AMI IDs rather than referencing the name.
+Once you get to the point where you are creating several images per week, or even per day, some teams find it easier to simply keep track of the AMI IDs rather than referencing the name.

 By using the -N or --random-name options, ami-create-image will